 B i o g r a p h y

 Praised for a strong rapport and his superb cantabile, Mexican pianist Juan Pablo Horcasitas is one of the most versatile musicians of his generation.
 Since his solo debut at Carnegie Hall in New York City in 2009 he has been actively performing and collaborating with many artists.
 As the first-prize winner at the “Manuel de Falla” Piano Competition in Mexico City, he has performed in the main concert halls in Mexico including Palacio de Bellas Artes, Carlos Chávez and Blas Galindo concert halls as well as at the Mexican Fine Arts Museum Center in Chicago, the Banesco Auditorium in Caracas, Teatro Nacional in San Salvador and the Steinway Hall and Museo del Barrio in New York.
-His most recent presentations include recitals in Paris, Vienna and Bangkok.
+His most recent presentations include recitals in Berlin and Dubai and Abu Dhabi.

 As a soloist he recently performed with the Chamber Orchestra of Singapore, and the Lebanese Philharmonic Orchestra.
 Important Mexican orchestras, such as Camerata de Coahuila, Orquesta Sinfónica de Aguascalientes and Orquesta de Baja California, have also invited him.
 He has participated at several international festivals such as the Suolahti International Music Festival in Finland and the Latino Music Festival in Chicago, The Latin American Cultural Week in New York and the International Festival of Symphonic Music in Algiers.